Boycott, Divestment and Sanctions Explained

 What is BDS?

 BDS stands for Boycott, Divestment and Sanctions.
-In the Israel-Palestine context, BDS refers to a call issued by over 170 Palestinian organizations in 2005 asking that the international community implement “broad boycotts and… divestment initiatives against Israel similar to those applied to South Africa in the apartheid era.”
+In the Israel-Palestine context, BDS refers to a call issued by over 170 Palestinian organizations in 2005 asking that the international community implement boycott and divestment initiatives to bring change in Israel and Palestine.
 The initial Palestinian call was signed by a broad coalition that included unions, academics, political parties, cultural groups, and civil society organizations.

 BDS is a form of economic activism that is premised on the idea that violations of Palestinians’ rights result not only from Israeli government policies and actions, but also from corporate and institutional policies and actions that support and sustain Israel’s occupation and violations of international human rights and humanitarian law.
 Boycott and divestment actions therefore target institutions and companies (Israeli and international) that profit from or are complicit in the violation of Palestinian rights with the goal of changing corporate/institutional and Israeli actions.
 In all cases, BDS actions target institutions—not individuals—for their complicity in Israel’s occupation and/or human rights abuses.